Table of Contents

-Real Compliance Goes Beyond Seed to Sale
+Real Compliance Requires Document Management Beyond Seed to Sale

 Based on his interactions with cannabis-touching companies, Jones feels that most compliance today has been entirely focused on a POS-based seed to sale model.
 Most tech investment in compliance has been to better the inventories, barcodes, and reporting all generated within a POS system.
 Yet, this system isn’t perfect.
 Compliance is not all about a POS system; it’s a systemic concept.